jataware/evacuation-route-modeling/Ensemble_Attraction_Routing/README.md

 We gathered historic data on democratic conditions within each haven country one year prior to the conflict from V-Dem, including their liberal democracy index (v2x_libdem).
 We collect historic GDP from World Bank.
 The model is a simple linear regression uses these two features normalized by all the haven countries.
 The output is the attraction score.

+If you want to make sure you have the latest data you can run the setup.sh file with the flag -d.
+This will download and clean the latest Liberal Democracy Index,World Bank Population, and GDP data.
+At of May 2, 2022 the data is as up to date as possible.

 ## Running the model
 To run the model you will need a google api key.
 Once you have your google api key follow these steps:
 1. Clone this repo.